dodosaurus/endurance-legends/README.md

 - [ ] handling situations where user already own whole collection

 Testing:
+- [ ] implement some kind of mock service that will mimic real user of Strava, service that can hold multiple test users (so we dont have to test only with real Strava users), each user has to have some mocked activites, way to generate mock activites
 - after release we need test user rather than testing with real one (maybe partially with real one)
 - we need compeletly different stage when product is released (new DB for dev)
 - [ ] need activity generator for testing and test adding new activities and changing of distances and coins